 This film is not currently playing on MUBI but 30 other great films are.
 See what's now showing

 Rewatched and RE-LOVED this INFINITE Masterpiece.
 The best Leone.
-This is a good year because at the end Ennio Morricone got his Oscar after SIX nominations (What the fuck were the Academy thinking?).
-That ballerina, can't believe how lovely she is, how perfect is Noodles in love...Jennifer Connelly definitely must be SO PROUD of her first appearance on screen, a perfect piece of History of Film.
+This is a good year because at the end Ennio Morricone got his Oscar after SIX nominations (What the fuck was the Academy thinking?).
+That ballerina, can't believe how lovely she is, how perfect is Noodles in love...Jennifer Connelly must be SO PROUD of her first appearance on screen, a perfect piece of History of Film.

 Beautiful, beautiful portrayal of Leone's childhood dreams and his broken adulthood perception of America.
 This is so much more than a story of children im ghettos and corruption; it is the story of Leone's move from childhood to adulthood, from Italian westerns and his home to America.